beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/settings.md

 5. Run `npx create`

-That should get you going!
+That should get you going on AWS without Begin!
 Of course, you'll probably want to keep going by adding a domain, setting up a database, and more.

 To learn more about [expanding and configuring your exported Architect project](https://arc.codes/).